 With advances in digital, the increase of the definition of the shots required memory cards still more efficient, both at the level of storage, the speed of writing and reading capabilities.
 The Leica M9 was the first model has a CCD sensor full format (24x36mm) 18-megapixel resolution.

 Leica M Typ 240 was equipped with a CMOS sensor full format with a resolution of 24 megapixels, integrating the video for the first time.
 M Typ 240 had a built-in microphone, and Live-view screen.
 An electronic Visoflex allowed mirrorless sight reflex.

 The new Leica M10 find the original dimensions of film M-cameras, making it the thinnest digital M-camera.
 His 24 Mp CMOS sensor focuses on photography (absence of video function).
 It allows shooting up to 5 frames per second.
 Field in viewfinder has been enlarged by 30% in order to optimize the vision of the subject.
 This camera integrates a module WLAN allows to connect to an IPhone or an Ipad.

 LEICA à la carte

 Her Majesty Queen Elizabeth II, Henri Cartier-Bresson, Raymond Depardon, David Douglas Duncan,… We cannot mention all those who have chosen Leica for their photographic practice!

 This short historical presentation relies on a few specific models that have forged the Leica myth.
 The Leica Camera A.G.
 Museum, located at Wetzlar in Germany presents a detailed and exhaustive completeness of the collection of the brand.
-In addition to the museum space, you will of course find exhibitions, a campus, all in a setting architectural completely inspired and dedicated to the art of photography.
+In addition to the museum space, you will find exhibitions and campus, all in a setting architectural completely inspired and dedicated to the art of photography !